na-na-hi/renget/archive/tmd2many_rules.md

 Rolled 17-18 | Rolled 13-16 | Move lands 4 hits (6BP) | Move lands 4 hits (9BP)
 Rolled 19-20 | Rolled 17-20 | Move lands 5 hits (8BP) | Move lands 5 hits (12BP)

-#### Multi-Target Moves
+#### Multi-Target & Room-Hitter Moves

 *Not to be confused with Multi-Hit Moves.*

-Moves that can target more than one Opponent at a time and hit several different Opponents at once, such as Blizzard, are called Multi-Target Moves.
+Moves that can target more than one Opponent at a time and hit several different Opponents at once, such as Dazzling Gleam, are called Multi-Target Moves.
 However, for each additional Opponent targeted after the first (Opponents targeted by move >1), a damage penalty of -3 is incurred, subtracted from the final damage number.
-- When the User uses a Multi-Target Move, they can choose how many Opponents they would like to hit with the attack, up to 3 possible targets.
+- When the User uses a Multi-Target Move, they can choose how many Opponents they would like to hit with the attack, up to **3** possible targets.
-	- The only moves that are exempt from the damage penalty are Explosion, Self Destruct, and Misty Explosion.
-Instead, for each additional Opponent targeted, an Ally must also be selected to receive damage in return.
+	- The only moves that are exempt from the damage penalty are **Explosion**, **Self Destruct**, and **Misty Explosion**.
+Instead, for each additional Opponent targeted, an *Ally* must *also* be selected to receive damage in return.

-Moves that always target all available Opponents, such as Earthquake, are called Room-Hitters.
-The penalty is applied differently compared to Multi-Target Moves.
+Moves that always target *all* available Opponents, such as Earthquake or Blizzard, are called Room-Hitters.
+Unlike Multi-Target Moves, they incur an inverse effect.
-- When the User uses a Room-Hitter Move, they will always target the maximum amount of Opponents present in a battle.
-This means they can bypass Multi-Target Moves' limit of 3, however, the User does not have any control over what and how many Opponents get hit.
+- When the User uses a Room-Hitter Move, they will always target the *maximum* number of Opponents present in a battle.
+This means they can bypass Multi-Target Moves' limit of **3**, however, the User does not have *any* control over what and how many Opponents get hit.

-	- In the case of Moves that damage Allies, they do not count toward increasing the damage penalty.
-Allies will still get hit, of course.
+To understand the specifics of Room-Hitter Moves, a few things must be considered:
+- Offensive Stats **do not affect Room-Hitter Moves and their damage output**.
+  - A Character's **Level Bonus**, as well as **Stat increases** or decreases like Swords Dance, however, do.
+- The damage of a Room-Hitter Move is increased by **1** for every **2** Opponents, up to **3** while facing **6** Opponents.
+  - As a side-effect, Room-Hitter Moves can be very ineffective when facing only **1** or **2** Opponents, but shine against groups.

 #### Priority Moves